niduy/balancer/README.md

 ## Usage

-The web app is available at `http://localhost:3000` and the backend is available at `http://localhost:4000`.
+The web app is available at `http://localhost:3000` and the server is available at `http://localhost:4000`.

 ### API